Anti Australian

 You haven’t answer Dimp question on Sutiyoso being there in 1975 and got out scott-free.
 Took that long for the NSW police to think?

-19. Janma Says:
+19. Janma says:

 Well, I think dimp’s question was answered by Achmad, and I think quite sensibly.
 The hearing wasn’t scheduled yet, the issue wasn’t happening then.